-Lauren Weiner has written for a number of prominent outlets, including Commentary, the Wall Street Journal, the Weekly Standard, Law & Liberty, First Things, National Review, and the Washington Times; [email protected] From 2007 to 2010, Weiner served as a speechwriter for U.S. Defense Secretary Robert Gates.
+Lauren Weiner has written for a number of prominent outlets, including Commentary, the Wall Street Journal, the Weekly Standard, Law & Liberty, National Review, and the Washington Times; [email protected] From 2007 to 2010, Weiner served as a speechwriter for U.S. Defense Secretary Robert Gates.

 Prominent historians are speaking out against the 1619 Project, the latest untruth to be fast-tracked to America’s K-12 students.
 Letting politically correct interpretations of history sink in is unwise.
 The ill-effects are amply demonstrated by forty years of young Americans reading a highly accessible book called A People’s History of the United States (1980) and coming away with little faith in their country’s founding or its institutions.
 Howard Zinn (1922-2010) wrote the book in the shadow of the Vietnam and Watergate disillusionments.
 It has since become standard, having outlasted the loss of reputation suffered by Marxist ideas when, a decade after the book’s publication, Soviet communism fell.